pcah/python-clean-architecture/examples/clean_architecture/notes/01_-_architecture_blob_as_a_problem.md

 The first rule of the Clean Architecture we will formulate is:
 > Thou shall not mix responsibilities between layers of the application.
-Enforce clean separation between domain, application and their environment (web frameworks, database connectors, session stores, aso).
+Keep a clean separation between domain, application and their environment (web frameworks, database connectors, session stores, aso).

 ### What's and why's